Land Choices: Changing Development in America

 Conservation Design for Subdivisions

 Randall Arendt is the nation's foremost authority on conservation subdivisions.
-We recommend landowners read his excellent book (above).
+We recommend that landowners read his excellent book.
+For more books and DVDs visit Randall Arendt's website

 You Don't have to Destroy the Land You Love